flabrai/flabrai.github.io/index.md

-My name is Felipe Labra Irribarra and I'm currently pursuing a Master's degree at Pontificia Universidad Católica de Chile under the supervision of [Eduardo Cerpa](https://www.mat.uc.cl/~eduardo.cerpa/).
-In the past I've got a Mathematical Engineering professional title at Universidad Técnica Federico Santa María under the supervision of [Patricio Guzmán](http://pguzman.mat.utfsm.cl/) and [Hugo Parada](https://sites.google.com/view/hugo-parada).
+I am a mathematician based in Chile.
+I am currently pursuing a Master's degree in Mathematics at Pontificia Universidad Católica de Chile under the supervision of [Eduardo Cerpa](https://www.mat.uc.cl/~eduardo.cerpa/).
+I previously obtained in 2024 a professional degree in Mathematical Engineering at Universidad Técnica Federico Santa María, Valparaíso, where I worked under the supervision of [Patricio Guzmán](http://pguzman.mat.utfsm.cl/) and [Hugo Parada](https://sites.google.com/view/hugo-parada).

 ## Research interests

 During my undergraduate studies I worked on Stabilization of Partial Differential Equations.
 On mostly of my masters studies I've been studying microlocal analysis and it's applications to stabilization and inverse problems.
 On my master's thesis I'm studying the stabilization of coupled Partial Differential Equations under small perturbations.

-keloke
+My research focuses on Partial Differential Equations (PDE), Control Theory, and stabilization problems.

+During my undergraduate studies, I worked on the stabilization of Partial Differential Equations.
+My current research includes microlocal analysis and its applications to stabilization and inverse problems.
+In my master's thesis, I'm studying the stabilization of coupled Partial Differential Equations under small perturbations.

+esta va pal farin